EspiusEdwards/Image-Compression-Demo/README.md

 ### Prerequisites

-Install python with matplotlib, sklearn and numpy libraries
+Install python with matplotlib, sklearn and numpy libraries.
+Install ruby and rumale library.

 ## Authors